gbif/hp-antarctic/faq.md

 ### Is the SCAR Antarctic biodiversity Portal (biodiversity.aq) the same as SCAR MarBIN?

 >Before biodiversity.aq, there was SCAR-MarBIN.
 SCAR-MarBIN had a website and a database, but they are no longer being updated.
 When SCAR-MarBIN was made, the GBIF portal didn't have as many options as it does now.
-During that time, SCAR-MarBIN was able to meet the wants of its users.
+During that time, SCAR-MarBIN was able to meet the needs of its users.
 It is no longer needed since GBIF has grown and added more features.